AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/rule-limit.md

 ## Safari content blocker rule limit

 AdGuard for Safari uses the Content Blocking API to apply filtering rules to pages in the Safari browser.
-Currently, a maximum of 150,000 rules are allowed for each content blocking extension.
+Currently, a maximum of 150,000 rules are allowed for each content-blocking extension.

 AdGuard for Safari has 6 content blockers: